dannyvanlierop/DB_Listener/README.md

 ### Goal :
+- Get all Databases.
+- Get all Tables from found Databases.
-- Get all columns from table
+- Get all Columns from found Tables.
-- Get the last value from each of this columns
+- Get the last Value from each Column found.
-- Emit this column value to websockets
+- Emit this record value to websockets with ColumnName as triggerName.